 Hiking at Tomales Bay

 From Heart’s Desire Beach you can also hike south along Tomales Bay to more secluded beaches, such as Pebble Beach (a half-mile) and Shell Beach (4 miles).
-Moreover, in the park you make the acquaintance of unusual bishop pines, which flourish here as an ancient forest.
-This pine species needs fire to open its cones and germinate its seeds.
+Moreover, in this park you make the acquaintance of unusual bishop pines, which flourish here as an ancient forest.
+This pine species needs fire to open its cones and germinate the seeds.
 However, fires have been suppressed here, so the forest grows older.

 An established tule elk herd can be seen if you drive farther out on Pierce Point Road.
-This big game animal, so abundant in early California, survived a close brush with extinction and is now climbs back to safe and stable numbers.
+This big game animal, so abundant in early California, survived a close brush with extinction and now climbs back to safe and stable numbers.